cfriedline/docker-sharelatex/README.md

 This builds and configures a docker image with Ubuntu 14.04 and TeX Live 2014

 ##Build with:

+Given that TeX Live is huge, it's a better idea to either wget the iso or download it via torrent.
+For the torrent, just put in the `docker-sharelatex` directory named `texlive2014.iso`.

 	git clone https://github.com/cfriedline/docker-sharelatex.git
 	cd docker-sharelatex
 	wget http://mirror.unl.edu/ctan/systems/texlive/Images/texlive2014.iso